List of Code Geass characters: Shin Hyuga Shaing

 Shin Hyuga Shaing (シン・ヒュウガ・シャイング, Shin Hyūga Shaingu) is a Britannian knight of the Britannian Military and the leader of the Knights of St. Michael.
 He has a Geass which makes those he loves kill themselves or others, although he seems to not be aware of this limitation.

 Jean Rowe

 Jean Rowe (ジャン・ロウ, Jan Rou) is a Britannian knight who works for Shin Hyuga Shaing.

 Michele Manfredi

 Michele Manfredi (ミケーレ・マンフレディ, Mikēre Manfuredi) was the Grand Master of the Knights of St. Michael, and a former member of the Knights of the Round, once holding the position of the Knight of Two.

 Augusta Henry Velaines

 Augusta Henry Velaines (オーガスタ・ヘンリ・ハイランド, Ōgasuta Henri Hairando) is the Britannian Archduke of Verance, who serves as suzerain overseeing the European territories of Britannia.

 Andrea Farnese

 Andrea Farnese (アンドレア・ファルネーゼ, Andorea Farunēze) is the Grand Master of the Knights of St. Raphael.
+He is a close friend of Manfredi.
+He also met Shin during the latter's childhood, at which he wore his hair long.
+Although he commanded operations from the G-1 base during the Battle of Narva, he was forced to withdraw from the battlefield after suffering heavy losses–including the deaths of two of the "Raphael Three Musketeers" (Wilhelm and Auguste)–at the hands of the "wZERO" unit under Anou's command; they utilized suicide attacks with their Alexander and a fierce assault by Akito, whose self-destruct restriction had been lifted by Leila.

+Subsequently, because he was a close friend, he harbored doubts about Manfredi's suicide and suspected Shin.

+He possesses strong decisiveness as a commander; when Akito launched a fierce assault, he rejected a request for reinforcements–despite not knowing the enemy's true identity–and opted to retreat instead.
+Furthermore, as a knight of Euro Britannia, he disapproves of combat that endangers civilians and inwardly condemns Julius as a monster for terrorizing the populace.
+Following the "Ark Fleet" operation, his forces were ambushed by the Order of St.Michael; although he lost his headquarters, he narrowly escaped, ensuring the survival of the Order of St.Raphael while confirming that Manfredi had been killed by Shin.

+As the only one of the Four Knight Commanders to survive to the very end, he returned to Saint Petersburg and worked alongside Grand Duke Verance to rebuild Euro Britannia; however, the homeland intervened citing Shin's rebellion, leaving him as the last remaining member of the Four Knights Commanders.

+He also learned the name of the commander of Hannibal's ghost forces and was told by Grand Duke Verance that the castle serving as their headquarters belonged to the House of Bresigau.